Group B streptococcal infection: GBS infection in adults

-Vaccine
+Vaccines to prevent GBS infections

 Though the introduction of national guidelines to screen pregnant women for GBS carriage and the use of IAP has significantly reduced the burden of GBS-EOD disease, it has had no effect on preventing either GBS-LOD in infants or GBS infections in adults.

 Because of this, if an effective vaccine against GBS were available, it would be an effective means of controlling not only GBS disease in infants, but also infections in adults.

 There are a number of problems with giving antibiotics to women in labor.
 Such antibiotic exposure risks included severe allergic reactions and difficulties screening pregnant women for GBS.
 If pregnant women could be given a vaccine against GBS, this could potentially prevent most cases of GBS without the need for antibiotics or screening.

 Vaccination is considered an ideal solution to prevent not only early- and late-onset disease but also GBS infections in adults at risk.

 Development of GBS vaccines for maternal immunization has been identified as a priority by the World Health Organization on the basis of high unmet need.

-It has been estimated that such a vaccine could potentially prevent 231,000 infant and maternal GBS cases.
+A GBS-effective maternal vaccine could have a great effect on newborn morbidity and mortality.
+It has been estimated that this vaccine could prevent about 127,000 cases of GBS-EOD, 87,000 of GBS-LOD, 31,000 deaths, and 18,000 cases of neuro-developmental impairment.

 As early as 1976, low levels of maternal antibodies against the GBS capsular polysaccharide were shown to be correlated with susceptibility to GBS-EOD and GBS-LOD.
 Maternal-specific antibodies, transferred from the mother to the newborn, were able to confer protection to babies against GBS infection.

 The capsular polysaccharide of GBS, which is an important virulence factor, is also an excellent candidate for the development of an effective vaccine.

 GBS protein-based vaccines are also in development and are greatly promising as they will be able to protect against GBS infection of any serotype.

 At present, the licensing of GBS vaccines is difficult because of the challenge in conducting clinical trials in humans due to the low incidence of GBS neonatal diseases.

-Nevertheless, though research and clinical trials for the development of an effective vaccine to prevent GBS infections are underway, no vaccine is available as of 2021.
+Nevertheless, though research and clinical trials for the development of an effective vaccine to prevent GBS infections are underway, no vaccine is available as of 2023.

+As of Winter 2023, there are two clinical development stage vaccines for the prevention of GBS invasive disease.
+Pfizer's hexavalent GBS vaccine [PF-06760805], GBS6 is a CRM197 conjugated polysaccharide approach containing the 6 most prominent GBS serotypes worldwide.